stuartleeks/tre-cli/README.md

 Many operations in TRE are asynchronous, and the corresponding API endpoints return a `202 Accepted` response with a `Location` header pointing to an operation endpoint.

-The commands corresponding to these asynchronous operations accept a `--wait-for-completion` option which will poll the operation and wait until it has completed.
+The commands corresponding to these asynchronous operations will poll this resulting operation and wait until it has completed.
+If you don't want this behaviour, you can pass the `--no-wait` option.

 ## Command output